Findings Indicate the temple wasn’t razed, but breached.

 Also known as the First Temple, the structure was completed during Solomon’s reign in 957 B.C.

-A section of the fortification has been found in the City of David National Park, casting doubt on the biblical narrative that it was torn down on every side.
+In a dig supervised by Filip Vukosavovic, director of the Ancient Jerusalem Research Center, a section of the fortification has been uncovered in the City of David National Park, casting doubt on the biblical narrative that it was torn down on every side.

 “The entire Chaldean [Babylonian] force that was with the chief of the guard tore down the walls of Jerusalem on every side,” according to the Second Book of Kings, chapter 25, verse 10.